damienfernandes/java8-training/slides/java8/lambdas.md

 ### Method references

 * Syntax sugar for lambda expressions
-* Refer to existing methods instead of using a lambda expression
+* Can be used in place of a lambda when referring to an existing method

 ---